Jannchenn/MyDay/README.txt

 │   ├── GuideComponent.js       # Render FoodComponent, which shows a list of food recommendation
 │   ├── HealthKit.js     # Retrieves and displays total steps taken during day by user and stores info in db along with answer to question.
 │   ├── HomeComponent.js     # Diplays calendar with saved user input for selected date that is retrieved from db.
+│   ├── TagComponent.js # Represents one tag component out of all emotional tags shown in DailyTags file.
 │   ├── MainComponent.js     # Creates and displays navigation bar that allows user to navigate to different features of the app.
 │   ├── StartComponent.js     # Component that is first visible when user enters app.
 User must click start to proceed to app.
 │   ├── StatsComponent.js     # Displays the daily averages for each mood, and recommends food based on the averages.